 As an example, let’s say the head of a different department walks into your office.
 With his hands on his hips, he says loudly: “Things are going to change around here – it’s time for a new approach – starting NOW.”

 You’ll probably feel a gut reaction to this right away.
 Perhaps you tense up, and your heart rate increases.
 While you can’t see it, your pupils dilate.
 That’s your reptile brain in action, stimulating a sympathetic nervous response.

 Then, you might have a limbic response – perhaps you recoil ever so slightly, you might feel angry or flushed.
 If you were a chimp, you might have attacked!

 Finally, your rational neocortex comes into play.
 You may still feel emotional, reactive, but you can start to think now.
 Wait, what’s going on?
 Who is this guy?
 Is this maybe even a good thing?

 Just one example of the huge influence that our brain has on our behavior.
 And, that despite our best efforts, we don’t always respond with our rational brains first.
 What we can do is become more aware of how these different brain areas work and start to use them to our advantage.
 But more on this later!

 How fascinating are our brains?
 As Professor De Waele pointed out so many years ago, we as humans are unique in our ability to critique and examine our brains.

-I unpack this concept in further detail in Mind Growing, which comes out early next year.
+I unpack this concept in further detail in Mind Growing.
 If you’re keen to find out more about how our brain affects our behavior in the meantime, don’t hesitate to send me an email: marc[at]compassiontolead.net.